-A shield for a D1 mini ESP8266 board that connects to a RGB LED Matrix panel.Designed by Brian Lough, Ships from Ireland
+A shield for a D1 mini ESP8266 board that connects to a RGB LED Matrix panel.Designed by Brian Lough in Ireland

 What is it?
-A shield for easily controlling RGB LED Matrix using a D1 Mini ESP8266 board.
+This kit is a shield for easily controlling RGB LED Matrix using a D1 Mini ESP8266 board.
 This board takes advantages of the cables that come included with most displays.
-This board is designed to ...Read More…
+This board is ...Read More…

 This board is designed to work with the awesome PX Matrix arduino library by 2dom